 \subsection{High-Precision 3D LiDAR Map Construction}

 Figure~\ref{fig:map-construction-pipeline} illustrates the proposed mapping pipeline.
-It comprises three main stages: (1) loop registration using the NDT algorithm and pose graph optimization with loop closures; (2) GNSS-based calibration to anchor local trajectories to geographic coordinates; and (3) global merging of loop segments via ICP alignment on overlapping regions.
-Each stage is detailed in the following subsections.
+It comprises three main stages: (1) loop registration using the NDT algorithm and pose graph optimization with loop closures; (2) GNSS-based calibration to anchor local trajectories to geographic coordinates; and (3) global merging of loop segments via ICP alignment on overlapping regions. {Since ICP can be unreliable under weak initialization, small overlap, dynamic objects and repeated structures, we invoke ICP only as a refinement step after GNSS-based anchoring.
+Moreover, we apply strict overlap validation to ensure that there is sufficient overlap between the two point clouds.
+We also perform robust correspondence trimming using distance gating and geometric consistency checks to reduce sensitivity to moving objects and outliers.
+Finally, in case of a failed refinement, our method performs re-initialization using global registration on feature correspondences and then retries the refinement, providing a practical recovery mechanism in difficult overlap conditions.} Each stage is detailed in the following subsections.